 Kelly Kousi, PhD

-I am a Chemist (MRes, PhD) and I work in Newcastle University, UK as a post-doctoral research associate.
+I am a Chemist (MRes, PhD) and I am a lecturer at University of Surrey, UK.
 My work focuses on Catalysis and Energy Materials.

 Through Greek women in STEM I aim to inspire younger generations of women to follow a career in STEM.